golfmak 2010

 SELECTING A PROPERTY.
 WHERE DO I LOOK?

 To be blunt, you need to be prepared to relocate if you are truly serious about owning and operating your own golf course.
 Amazingly, many of our clients want to own a golf course within a few miles from home.
-I explain that there's only about 17,000 golf courses in the entire United States.
+I explain that there's only about 17,000 golf courses in the United States.
 That's a small number when you figure the country has over 300,000 restaurants.
 What I'm saying is that if your sticking to business (choice four above) you'll have to go where the best opportunity is located.
 There are three basic regional locations you might consider (these are my terms):

 1) The Freeze Zone